eslam-dv/finance-tracker/README.md

 ## Todo

-1. Finish Analysis page.
-2. Create a backend and link it to the frontend
+1. Create a backend and link it to the frontend

 ## License